texas-justice-initiative/website-nextjs/content/about-us.md

         headshot: https://res.cloudinary.com/texas-justice-initiative/image/upload/v1591806483/ChrisVallejo_zxvflj.jpg
   donors:
     title: Our Donors
-    body: 'TJI is grateful for the financial support we’ve received so far.
-Many thanks to the individuals who’ve donated to TJI directly and through Facebook, and to our grantors: the Awesome Foundation, CredCon, the John and Florence Newman Foundation, and the Charles Koch Institute.'
+    body: "TJI is grateful for the financial support we’ve received so far.
+Many thanks to the individuals who’ve donated to TJI directly and through Facebook, and to our grantors: the Awesome Foundation, CredCon, the John and Florence Newman Foundation, and the Charles Koch Institute."
     donorLogos:
       - name: Awesome Foundation Austin
         logo: https://res.cloudinary.com/texas-justice-initiative/image/upload/v1583375661/Awesome-ATX-300x300_cph3ke.png